Taqdeer (2022 TV series)

 Taqdeer is a Pakistani drama series that premiered on ARY Digital on 10 October in 2022.
 Directed by Mohsin Talat and written by Hania Javed, it is a production of Doorway Entertainment and Big Bang Entertainment.
 It stars Sami Khan and Alizeh Shah in lead roles.

 Synopsis

-The story is about (Alizeh) Romaisa the only daughter of the family and she is loved dearly by both of her elder brothers later she meets Asad (Sami) a businessman who begins to like her then they get married after her marriage she begins to face problems despite trying her best to keep everyone happy.
+The story is about Romaisa (Alizeh), the only daughter of the family, who is loved dearly by both of her elder brothers.
+Later she meets Asad (Sami), a businessman who begins to like her.
+They get married, which is when she begins to face problems despite trying her best to keep everyone happy.